aspnet/Benchmarks/src/BenchmarksDriver2/README.md

   --services.[SERVICE].source.project <filename.csproj>                                 The project file to build, relative to the source code base path, e.g., src/Benchmarks/Benchmarks.csproj
   --services.[SERVICE].sdkVersion <version>                                             The version of the .NET SDK to install and use.
 By default the latest available build is used.
   --services.[SERVICE].runtimeVersion <version>                                         The version of the .NET runtime to install and use.
 It is defined as MicrosoftNETCoreAppPackageVersion in the build arguments.
 By default the latest available build is used.
+Setting this value forces the app to be deployed as stand-alone.
   --services.[SERVICE].aspNetCoreVersion <version>                                      The version of the ASP.NET runtime to install and use.
 It is defined as MicrosoftAspNetCoreAppPackageVersion in the build arguments.
 By default the latest available build is used.
+Setting this value forces the app to be deployed as stand-alone.
   --services.[SERVICE].noGlobalJson <true|false>                                        Whether to not emit any global.json file to force the .NET SDK version to use.
 Default is false, meaning whatever version of the .NET SDK is chosen, it will be set in a global.json file.
   --services.[SERVICE].framework <tfm>                                                  The framework version to use in case it can't be assumed from the .NET runtime version. e.g., netcoreapp3.1
+  --services.[SERVICE].buildArguments <argument>                                        An argument to pass to msbuild.
+Can be used multiple times to define multiple values.
+  --services.[SERVICE].selfContained <true|false>                                       Whether to deploy the app as stand-alone.
+Default is false.
+Is is forced to 'true' if either runtimeVersion or aspnetVersion is defined as the SDK versions would be used otherwise.

   ## Docker options